 Hemisfair Park: Relax for a spell in this functional urban oasis that offers plenty of green space in our vibrant downtown area.
 Built to host the 1968 World’s Fair, Hemisfair Park also features Yanaguana Garden, with playscapes, a splash pad, public art and more.

 The Missions & Alamo: San Antonio began as a community of five Spanish colonial missions built along the spring-fed San Antonio River.
 These missions have collectively been named the first World Heritage Site in Texas by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 All are open to the public and free to explore, including the world-famous Alamo.
 For easy access from mission to mission, San Antonio's 12-mile Mission Trail is perfect and welcomes hiking and biking.
 If you don't want to bring your bike on your trip, you can rent one using the affordable B-Cycle program.
+You can also take the new VIVA Mission service by VIA for $2.75!

 The River Walk: The River Walk is all about fun with restaurants, bars, theaters, shops and historic sites.
 Now there is even more River Walk to enjoy with the Museum and Mission Reaches.